Challenge FOR Kids

 how to participate?

-Sign up your class or school to participate in Jack Frost Challenge!
-Registration will be open January 2020.
+Sign up your family, class, or school to participate in Jack Frost Challenge for Kids!
+Registration will be open January 2021.

-There are also prizes for the Most Kilometres Kid (under 14), and Most Kilometres Classroom for the schools that sign up for the 130km challenge.
+Everyone who registers will be entered for a chance to win participation prizes.
+There are also prizes for the Most Kilometres Kid, Most Kilometres Family and Most Kilometres Classroom for the groups that sign up for the 130km challenge.

 Step 2: Plan your Jack Frost Challenge

-Decide how you want to celebrate Jack Frost Challenge, what events you will hold at your school, and how you’ll promote it.
-Check out event ideas below and read the School Coordinator Guide.
+Decide how you want to celebrate Jack Frost Challenge, what activities you want to complete with your family or class.
+Check out activity ideas below or use our new JFC Passport.

 Step 3: Get Moving